How to Elope in Banff

 - Depending on the activity and the length of the day, you always wanna stay hydrated.
-I always like to bring with me at least one litre of water as well as a water filter to be able to safely refill from lakes and water streams.
+I always like to bring with me at least one liter of water as well as a water filter to be able to safely refill in lakes and water streams.

 - It’s going to be a long day and you want it to be a happy day.
 You’ll want to make sure you’re full of nutrients and functioning at your best.
 Energy bars are a must and I always have a few extra in my pockets.